Megaliths

 Saumur is a small city in the lower Loire River valley, between Tours and Nantes.

-One very dramatic one is the large dolmen of Bagneux, formerly a village but now an outlying district of Saumur.
+One very dramatic megalithic structure is the large dolmen of Bagneux.
+The settlement of Bagneux used to be a separate village.
+But with the growth of the city of Saumur, Bagneux is now an outlying district of Saumur.

 The dolmen of Bagneux, a large megalithic structure on the outskirts of Saumur, France.

-The vertical stone seen here in the interior is not a support unit, it is the remains of an interior partition wall.
-The large capstones span across the orthostats forming the side walls.
+The vertical stone seen at the center here is not a support unit, it is a remainder of an interior partition wall.
+The large capstones span across the orthostats or not-quite-vertical slabs forming the side walls.

 The dolmen of Bagneux, a large megalithic structure on the outskirts of Saumur, France.

-The largest of the four capstones is 7.6 meters long and weighs 86 tons.
+The largest of the four capstones is 7.6 meters long and weighs an estimated 86 tons.

 The dolmen of Bagneux, a large megalithic structure on the outskirts of Saumur, France.